 Sage thermal mass flow meters measure many different gases in countless applications.
-The first and most important factor when determining if the meter can measure a gas type is whether or not the gas is dry or wet.
+When determining if the meter can measure a gas type, the first and most important factor is whether or not the gas is dry or wet.

 The term wet gas refers to a gas that has a small amount of liquid.
-If the gas condenses, the thermal mass flow meter is not the best device for the application and a different flow technology should be considered.
+If the gas condenses, the thermal mass flow meter is not the best device for the application, and a different flow technology should be considered.
 Droplets on a mass meter’s sensors will interfere with the readings.
-However, if the moisture is saturated there is a likelihood the Sage meter can be used.
-The user should contact the factory first, however, to discuss the application.
-Call 866-677-7243 to discuss your use.
+However, if the moisture is saturated, there is a likelihood the Sage meter can be used.
+The user should contact the factory first to discuss the application—Call 866-677-7243 to discuss your use.

 If the gas is dry, there is an excellent likelihood that the Sage thermal mass meter will be successful in the application.
 The Sage meters regularly measure the gases noted on the list below, and it is unnecessary to seek factory approval.
-However, with any application, please take into consideration the flow rate, pressure, pipe size, and gas temperature.
+However, with any application, please consider the flow rate, pressure, pipe size, and gas temperature.

 Gas Types Thermal Mass Flow Meters Measure